 Cost per gram: Around $6,000

 Last, but by no means least on our list of the most expensive materials on earth is Plutonium.
-You can mainly find it in the hearts of nuclear reactors but can also be found powering satellites which need long-lasting energy supply.
+You can mainly find it in the hearts of nuclear reactors and powering satellites that need long-lasting energy.
 It is derived from the nuclear decay of Uranium but can be found, though rarely, naturally.
-They account for around 1 third of nuclear fission energy,
+Plutonium accounts for around one-third of nuclear fission energy,

-This form of power can be used for space travels.
-The Voyager 1 probe, for example, has platinum batteries which haven't failed to this day and are set to keep powering the probe well into 2025.
+This form of power can also be used for space travel.
+The Voyager 1 probe, for example, has platinum batteries that haven't failed to this day and are set to keep powering the probe well into 2025.